amrisi/amr-guidelines/amr.md

 Choice Questions
 ----------------

+Choice questions can look like yes/no questions, but provide a set of possible answers for the question.
-Some questions provide the set of answers which are possible.
-We handle these with the concept `amr-choice`, which can receive any number of numbered arguments, as in:
+We handle these with the concept `amr-choice` (usually in place of `or`), which can receive any number of numbered `:op` arguments:

 ```lisp
 (w / want-01